 - Only agree to new tasks once you’ve completed all your primary tasks.
 If a coworker asks for help, you can simply say “I’d love to help, but let me complete all of my tasks first, so I can dedicate my time to assisting you.”

-- Find different ways to say no. If you don’t want to seem rude, finding different, more sympathetic ways to say no can help ease your feelings of guilt.
+- Find different ways to say no. If you don’t want to seem rude, finding other, more sympathetic ways to say no can help ease your feelings of guilt.